idubrov/MinecraftMod/docs/ProjectPlan.md

 ### Change Log v 1.0.2
 - Two music discs and coconut sound.
 Discs are in chests.
+- Palm boat with recipe, tag and advancement
 - Add electric armor to item tags
+- Palm electric boat

 ### To Fix